espruino/Espruino/README.md

 ### Porting to new devices

+If you're using an existing architecture everything can be done from `boards/BOARDNAME.py`.
+See a similar board's `.py` file as an example.

-Currently there are a bunch of different files to modify.
-Eventually the plan is to fit everything into `boards/BOARDNAME.py` and to auto-generate the rest of the config files.
+However for a new architecture there are a bunch of different files to modify.

-* Most build options handled in `Makefile`
-* Extra libraries like USB/LCD/filesystem in `Makefile`
 * `boards/*.py` files describe the CPU, available pins, and connections - so the relevant linker script, headers + docs can be created
 * `boards/pins/*.csv` are copies of the 'pin definitions' table in the chip's datasheet.
 They are read in for STM32 chips by the `boards/*.py` files, but they are not required - see `boards/MICROBIT.py` for an example.
+* Global build options are handled in `Makefile`
+* The `make` directory contains arch-specific Makefile fragments
+* Extra libraries like USB/LCD/filesystem are in `Makefile`
 * Processor-specific code in `targets/ARCH` - eg. `targets/stm32`, `targets/linux`
 * Processor-specific libs (like the SDK) in `targetlibs/ARCH`
 * `src/jshardware.h` is effectively a simple abstraction layer for SPI/I2C/etc, which should be implemented in `targets/ARCH/jshardware.c`